city

 During the first twelve months, Ohio’s teenage driving laws place the following restrictions on teen drivers:

-• Prohibition on driving between 10 PM and 5 AM absent specific circumstances;
+• Prohibition on driving between 10 PM and 5 AM absent specific circumstances

-• Only one non-family member as a passenger at a time, unless a parent or guardian is present;
+• Only one non-family member as a passenger at a time, unless a parent or guardian is present

-• All occupants must wear seatbelts; and
+• All occupants must wear seatbelts

-• The use of mobile devices is strictly prohibited.
+• The use of mobile devices is strictly prohibited

 After they hold a driver’s license for at least 12 months, Ohio allows teen drivers to operate their vehicle at any time of night if accompanied by a parent or guardian, but other restrictions still apply.